 Will each institution have specific templates for its forms?

 ORPP&E, along with a field-based workgroup, has developed a core library of form and letter templates for each of the committee and subcommittee workspaces in IRBNet.
 However, IRBNet supports the ability for you to upload your supplemental forms (such as a particular form or template required to support state or local regulations) via the Library Manager.
-If a change to an existing form is needed, a formal email request for modification can be sent to the VAIRRS Change Control Board at VAIRRS@va.gov.
-Notification of the Board’s decision will be sent to the original requestor.
+If a change to an existing form is needed, fill out a change request form located on the VAIRRS SharePoint (VA network access only).
 For modified forms and newly created forms, the draft forms will be posted to the VAIRRS SharePoint portal in the VAIRRS Toolkit (VA network access only) for a review period.
-Notification for all new forms, wizards, and letter templates will be included in the monthly VAIRRS Newsletter and Program Updates.
+Notification for all new forms, wizards and letter templates will be included in the monthly VAIRRS newsletter.

-Does ORPP&E have guidance on how each smart form/wizard questions should be answered?
+Does ORPP&E have guidance on how each smart form/wizard question should be answered?

-No, the OGE 450 Alt VA should not be uploaded into IRBNet.
-ORPP&E has requested that the researcher submit the OGE 450 Alt VA outside of IRBNet.
+No, the OGE Form 450 Alternative-VA should not be uploaded into IRBNet.
+ORPP&E has requested that the researcher submit the OGE Form 450 Alternative-VA outside of IRBNet.
 The researcher may attach the findings to their package if the COI review is complete.
 The new financial COI IRBNet module was deployed in Summer 2022.

 Are local sites using IRBNet required to maintain hard copies of research records?
 For FDA-regulated studies?

-No, VAIRRS, VA’s enterprise instance of IRBNet, has an ATO (Authority to Operate) to store VA records and is fully compliant with the FDA requirements at 21 CFR Part 11.
+No, VAIRRS, VA’s enterprise instance of IRBNet, has an Authority to Operate (ATO) to store VA records and is fully compliant with the FDA requirements at 21 CFR Part 11.
 The research administration office does not need to download the research records created and stored in IRBNet (VAIRRS) into another electronic storage location or hard copy.

 Are documents in IRBNet considered an official “record”?

 Yes.
-While IRBNet is a platform, it has an ATO (Authority to Operate) to store official VA records.
+While IRBNet is a platform, it has an Authority to Operate (ATO) to store official VA records.
 There is no need for the research administration office to download records created and stored in IRBNet (VAIRRS) into another electronic storage location.

 Is there an instruction manual that can be distributed for researchers and/or administrators?

-IRBNet is an intuitive, web-based tool that has instruction and help text available at various places throughout the application.
-A complete library of training energizers for the researchers, committee administrators, and reviewers are available for download from the VAIRRS SharePoint portal (VA network access only) .
+IRBNet is an intuitive, web-based tool that has instructions and help text available at various places throughout the application.
+A complete library of training energizers for the researchers, committee administrators and reviewers is available for download from the VAIRRS SharePoint portal (VA network access only).